Last Updated on 8 July, 2021 by Veronica

 We started the road trip through Scotland.
 Our first stretch runs from Edinburgh to Stirling.

 On the way, you’ll pass by very picturesque places like Midhope Castle, Blackness Castle, Kirkgate, Falkirk.
-In the latter, we saw and climbed the Falkirk Wheel and then we saw the Kelpies.
-We ended our day in Stirling with the visit to the castle.
+In the latter, we saw and climbed the Falkirk Wheel,, and then we saw the Kelpies.
+We ended our day in Stirling with a visit to the castle.

 In this post, you can see this stretch from Edinburgh to Stirling detailed.